tonyg/udp-exchange/README.md

 the key, they are ignored.
 The packet's body will be the body of the published AMQP message.
 The packet will be sent from the IP address and port number that the exchange itself was declared with.

+## STOMP UDP packets - `format = "stomp"`

+Messages published to a `stomp`-mode `x-udp` exchange must have routing keys of the form

+    ipv4.X.Y.Z.W.Port.Command.Destination

+as described above for `raw`-mode, except the `Command`, which is used as the command portion of the STOMP frame to be sent, and the `Destination`, which is optional, and used as the value for the `routing_key_header`, if any.

+The AMQP user headers are converted into STOMP headers.
+A STOMP `content-length` header is added before sending.
+The body of the STOMP frame UDP packet is just the body of the published AMQP message.
+The packet will be sent from the IP address and port number that the exchange itself was declared with.

+## Limitations

 Note that there may be platform and network-specific limitations on the sizes of UDP packets that can be sent and received.